Validation Functions

 The validate.isGreaterThan() function handles various edge cases safely:

-• Negative numbers: Properly compares (-10 > -20 is true)
+false(5 is not greater than 5) - Negative numbers: Properly compares (-10 > -20 is

-• Mixed types: Compares integers with floats (6 > 5.9 is true)
+true) - Mixed types: Compares integers with floats (6 > 5.9 is

-• Empty strings: Returns false for empty or invalid strings
+falsefor empty or invalid strings

 Examples: